rogerkeays/racket-fluent/README.md

 Of course, the choice is yours.
 Note, if you use *fluent/short* you will need to use `gt?` for the math procedure, as `>` is used for function composition.

-*fluent* also works best when the data (input) parameter comes first.
+*fluent* also works best with procedures which place the data (input) parameter first.
 Most racket functions do this out of the box, but many functions which take a procedure as a parameter put the data last.
 That's fine, because you can just use `~~>`.
 Alternatively you can wrap and rename the procedure, which is what we've done for these functions:

     original   data-first version
     -----------------------------